Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 When applying at a U.S. Passport Office location, you need to account for the cost of getting there and possibly paying to park.

 If you need to travel to one of the 26 U.S. Regional Passport Agencies for urgent service, this could lead to steeper travel costs.
-In this case you should budget for transportation, meals, and possibly even lodging (should you need to wait to retrieve your new passport).
+In this case, you should budget for transportation, meals, and possibly even lodging (should you need to wait to retrieve your new passport).

 Not all of these extra costs may apply to you and your situation, but some probably will.
-So, be sure to calculate these in to the final price of your passport.
+So, be sure to calculate these into the final price of your passport.

-A person who submits an application at an acceptance facility close to their home may have additional expenses of less than $20.
+Ultimately, a person who submits an application at an acceptance facility close to their home may have additional expenses of less than $20.
 Someone who has to travel a long distance and stay overnight in order to apply at a regional agency might end up spending a couple hundred dollars or more.

 Time is Money When Applying for a Passport